KULeuven-COSIC/TSM/HO_TSM/README.md

 The Verilog files are synthesized using the [NanGate 45nm Open Cell Library](https://www.nangate.com) with Synopsys DC Compiler v2021.06-SP3, as outlined in the paper.

 - The empty folder `NangateOpenCellLibrary_PDKv1_3_v2010_12` is reserved for the NanGate Open Cell Library files.
-Due to the large size of the library, its contents are not included in this artifact.
-The library is publicly available at the following GitHub repository: [https://github.com/vmarribas/VerMFi](https://github.com/vmarribas/VerMFi), corresponding to the [paper](https://ieeexplore.ieee.org/document/8617841) by Arribas et al. Download the NanGate folder from this repository and replace the empty folder in this artifact before proceeding.
+Due to the large size of the library, its contents are not included in this repository.
+The library is publicly available at the following GitHub repository: [https://github.com/vmarribas/VerMFi](https://github.com/vmarribas/VerMFi), corresponding to the [paper](https://ieeexplore.ieee.org/document/8617841) by Arribas et al. Download the NanGate folder from this repository and replace the empty folder in this repository before proceeding.

 - The synthesis script, [`compile.tcl`](./compile.tcl), serves as a reference for generating netlists for formal verification, area estimation, and related tasks.